danchege/MY-PORTFOLIO-WEBSITE/README.md

 ---

 ## 8. **Future Improvements**
-- Add JavaScript for enhanced interactivity (e.g., smooth scrolling and form validation).
+- Add animations for section transitions.
-- Optimize the website for mobile devices using media queries.
+- Implement a backend for storing contact form submissions.
-- Include more projects and dynamic content.
+- Include a blog section for sharing articles and updates.

 ---

 ## 9. **Credits**
 - All content and assets are created and owned by Daniel Chege.
-- Icons and images are sourced from personal designs using Canva, pexels.com and public resources.
+- Icons and images are sourced from personal designs using Canva, pexels.com, and public resources.

 ---